Allex-Op/SIRS_Project/README.md

 ## Deployment Setup

+Before starting:
+This process was only tested on Linux Ubuntu 20.04, we can't guarantee it will work on other operating systems but, it should.

 To deploy and create the necessary infrastructure you require Vagrant (https://www.vagrantup.com/) installed on your computer.
 After installing vagrant navigate to the "vagrant" folder and issue the command "vagrant up".